GeForce Now review: You bring the games, Nvidia streams the hardware

 - Inconsistency in compatibility of games and platforms

 GeForce Now is a great option for gamers who are waiting out the GPU market crunch.
-As the only cloud gaming service with a solid Free plan (as opposed to a free trial), it's an excellent way to get your gaming fix—provided you have a compatible games library of your own.
-The paid plans are also good, with the same bring-your-own-games caveat.
+As the only cloud gaming service with a solid Free plan (as opposed to a free trial), it's an excellent way to get your gaming fix - provided you have a compatible games library of your own.
+The paid plans are also good, with the same bring-your-games caveat.

 The plans